-Except as specified elsewhere, the following apply to all councils: 1.
-Membership a.
-Voting: The voting members of each council will consist of a chair of the council elected by the Faculty Senate, one senator elected by each of the college caucuses, and the chairs of the standing committees reporting to that council.

-In addition to the membership specified below for any council, additional voting members may be appointed by the senate president, assisted by the recommendations of the committee on committees, and confirmed by the Executive Board.

-- b.
-Non-voting: The non-voting, ex officio members of each council will include the senate president and a representative of the office of the provost.
+- a.
+Voting: The voting members of each council will consist of senators and will include a chair of the council elected by the Faculty Senate, one senator elected by each of the college caucuses, and the chairs of the standing committees reporting to that council.
+In addition to the membership specified below for any council, additional voting members may be appointed by the senate president, assisted by the recommendations of the committee on committees, and confirmed by the Executive Board. - b.
+Non-voting: The non-voting, ex officio members of each council will include the senate president and a representative of the office of the SVPP.
 Additional non-voting members may be named to a council by the senate president or the chair of the council.
 Ex officio appointments may be requested of any administrative unit and will be named by the head of the unit. - c.
 Without violating university policy or state law on open meetings, from time to time the chair of any council may call meetings of the voting members only. - 2.
 A vice chair and secretary will be elected annually by the members of each council. - 3.
 Term of office: The term of council members will be two years.
 The chairs will be elected for a two-year term.
 Approximately one-half of all council chairs would be elected in each year.
 All voting members are limited to a maximum of six consecutive years on any one council. - 4.
-Agenda, minutes, and other records of each council meeting will be kept by the council secretary and copies sent promptly to the Faculty Senate office secretary for posting on the senate website. - B. Procedures in Common to Standing Committees
+Agenda, minutes, and other records of each council meeting will be kept by the council secretary and copies sent promptly to the Faculty Senate office secretary for posting on the senate website. - B. Procedures in Common to Standing Committees recommendations of the committee on committees, and confirmed by the Executive Board.